 That’s why autophagy is mainly known to prevent diseases like Alzheimer’s, type 2 diabetes, and cancer.
-Furthermore, it can slow down the aging process (Gelino et al. 20128).
+Furthermore, it can slow aging (Gelino et al. 20128).

 With this in mind, fasting is one of the best ways to activate autophagy (Bagherniya et al. 20189).

-When you don’t eat for about 14 hours, the intercellular recycling system kicks into high gear (Yang et al. 201710).
+The intercellular recycling system kicks into high gear when you don’t eat for about 14 hours (Yang et al. 201710).